EldhoseKuriakose/Melanoma-Skin-Cancer-Detector/README.md

 2. `users` - Can check the image with system to identify whether it contains melanoma or not.
     - Can sign in after creating an account

+The accuracy of the system can be increased by training the system with more different melanoma and non melanoma images.